 The health risks associated with alcohol use are well known.
 A drink once in a while is fine, but excessive drinking can lead to serious health problems.
 Most people associate drinking with the liver — the organ that filters the blood coming from our digestive tract — but does that mean that drinking alcohol causes liver cancer?

-"There is clearly a link, but alcohol itself does not cause cancer in the liver,” says Roderich Schwarz, MD, PhD, Co-Director of Roswell Park’s Liver and Pancreas Tumor Center.
+"There is clearly a link, but alcohol itself does not cause cancer in the liver,” says Roderich Schwarz, MD, PhD, former Co-Director of Roswell Park’s Liver and Pancreas Tumor Center.
 “Alcohol can cause chronic liver damage, including cirrhosis, or scarring of the liver, which is one of the conditions that can increase the risk or likelihood of liver cancer."

 Cirrhosis occurs when the liver cells become damaged and are replaced with scar tissue.
 It is the leading cause of liver cancer in the United States.
 However, cirrhosis can be caused by factors other than alcohol use, including chronic hepatitis B or C infections and NASH (Non-Alcoholic Steato-Hepatitis), a fatty liver disease.
 This is also known as non-alcoholic fatty liver disease (NAFLD).